 VISA

-For participants attending the conference from outside the Schengen Area, a Schengen visa may be required to enter France.
+For participants attending the conference from outside the Schengen Area, a Schengen visa may be required to enter Italy.
 Below are the general steps and requirements for applying for a Schengen visa:

 -

-Visa Type: Participants attending the conference will need to apply for a Short-Stay Schengen Visa (Type C), which allows you to stay in France and other Schengen countries for up to 90 days.
+Visa Type: Participants attending the conference will need to apply for a Short-Stay Schengen Visa (Type C), which allows you to stay in Italy and other Schengen countries for up to 90 days for business or conference purposes.

 -